jakechen1/AIMED/HAPPI3-FINER/README.md

 ```

 ## Model training
-- Us the script to submit a model training job on the HPCC cluster.
+- Us the script to submit a job for model training on the HPCC cluster.
 ```
 cd FINER/src/
 sbatch train_job.sh